pittmesh/governance/anti-harassment.markdown

 Document Last Updated: Jan 24, 2014

 MetaMesh, LLC (known simply as MetaMesh) is dedicated to proving a harassment free environment for it's participants.
-All forms of harassment including (but not limited to) race, gender, sexuality, appearance, disability, skill-level, etc, are forbidden and will not be tolerated under any circumstances.
+All forms of harassment relating to (but not limited to) race, gender, sexuality, appearance, disability, skill-level, etc, are forbidden and will not be tolerated under any circumstances.